roy-ganz/toql/guide/src/4-derive/2-fields.md

 	order: u32,
 ```

-## Toql fields
+### Toql query fields

-Toql fields on a struct are always mixed case, while dependencies are separated with an unserscore.
+Toql query fields on a struct are always mixed case, while dependencies are separated with an unserscore.

 ```rust
 #[derive(Toql)]